Back to Listing

-The winner of the scholarship has the choice of attending the General Manager Program on either 26th - 31st May 2013 or 17th - 22nd November 2013 at Level 7, 1 O’Connell Street, Sydney.
+The winner of the scholarship will attend the General Manager Program on 16th - 21st November 2014 at Level 7, 1 O’Connell Street, Sydney.
 Any airfares required to attend will be covered by the Scholarship.
 The Scholarship must be taken in the year of its issue.

-After the Scholarship is undertaken, the winner will be featured on The Ruby Connection’s Women@Work page and will be invited to attend a Westpac Ruby event and will be invited to join the AGSM Executive Alliance.
+After the Scholarship is undertaken, the winner will be featured on The Ruby Connection and will be invited to attend a Westpac Ruby event and will be invited to join the AGSM Executive Alliance.

 The General Manager Program is designed for General and Divisional Managers responsible for managing performance, as well as senior managers being groomed for a place on the executive team, and business owners leading a team of employees.